Upgrading RDI

 Upgrading a Kubernetes installation above),

-The upgrade process replaces the current RDI components with the new versions:
+The upgrade process replaces the current RDI components with their new versions:

 collector-source

-.
-The pipeline will pause for about two minutes but it will catch up very quickly after restarting.
-The pipeline data and state are both stored in Redis, so data will never normally be lost during the downtime while upgrading.
+pods will be restarted.
+The pipeline will pause for up to two minutes but it will catch up very quickly after restarting.
+The pipeline data and state are both stored in Redis, so data will not be lost during the upgrade.